jonsabados/sabadoscodes.com/infrastructure/README.md

  * `sabadoscodes.uibucket`: This should be the name of the bucket to use for hosting front end static assets.
 This needs to be a globally unique name, but the bucket shouldn't exist as terraform will create it.
  * `sabadoscodes.googleanalytics.id`: This should be an id to use with google analytics (used during front end builds)
+ * `sabadoscodes.email.support`: This should be an email address that emails to support@{sabadoscodes.domain} are sent too.
+When terraform runs a verified email address will be created for this, you will need to check the inbox and click the verification link that SES sends

 ### Creating the infrastructure